subquery/documentation/docs/subquery_network/node_operators/indexers/introduction.md

 ## What is an Indexer?

-An Indexer is a SubQuery network participant who is responsible for indexing blockchain data and providing this data to their customers.
+An Indexer is a SubQuery network participant who is responsible for indexing blockchain data and providing this data to their customers, this can be performend using [SubQuery's Indexing SDK](index-project.md), or using a [Subgraph](./connect-subgraph.md).

 Indexers play a very important role within the SubQuery network.
 As a part of a data-as-a-service business, an Indexer turns computational and networking power into profits.